Neonatologists & Research Scientist

 Echezona Maduekwe, MD, Assistant Professor of Pediatrics joined Stony Brook Medicine in 2013.
 He completed his fellowship training at Golisano Children's Hospital University of Rochester where he was recognized as the Bradford Fellow by the Department of Pediatrics.
 He is board certified in Pediatrics.
 His research interest during his fellowship was in hyperoxic injury to the neonatal lung.
 He tested the hypothesis that cumulative oxygen, represented as concentration and duration of oxygen exposure (i.e. "oxygen area under the curve"), can be used to define levels of oxygen toxicity sufficient to impair host response to viral infection in mice - funded by NIH T32 Department of Pediatrics grant, "Bench to Bedside to Curbside."
 His overall research interests include studies relating to oxygen delivery and its impact in neonates.
 Dr. Maduekwe's future interest is in improving the care of the neonates in our region through perinatal outreach program.

-Jonathan Mintzer, MD, Assistant Professor of Pediatrics, joined Stony Brook Medicine in 2012 following completion of his fellowship training at Westchester Medical Center.
+Jonathan Mintzer, MD, Associate Professor of Pediatrics, joined Stony Brook Medicine in 2012 following completion of his fellowship training at Westchester Medical Center.
 Dr. Mintzer has conducted several studies regarding the potential use of NIRS-derived oxygen extraction and utilization as a real-time, noninvasive trended metric for clinical decision support in neonates admitted to the NICU.
 His research has been published in numerous peer-reviewed journals, and he regularly presents at regional and national academic meetings.
 Dr. Mintzer is also an active member of the American Academy of Pediatrics Section on Neonatal-Perinatal Medicine (AAP-SONPM) and is the Founder and Page Editor for the AAP-SONPM Articles of Interest website, which provides monthly updates of noteworthy articles for neonatologists.

 Aruna Parekh, MD, Associate Professor of Pediatrics, Director of NICU High Risk Follow-up Clinic, came to Stony Brook Medicine in 2010 as a Clinical Associate Professor.
 She brought with her more than 35 years of clinical and academic neonatology experience.
 Prior to her arrival, she was a faculty member at SUNY Downstate Medical Center in the departments of Pediatrics and Psychiatry and Chief of Neonatology at its affiliate Hospital, Long Island College Hospital in Brooklyn.
 Dr. Parekh has been actively involved in teaching of medical students, residents, neonatal fellows, nurse practitioners, physician assistants, occupational therapists, speech therapists and physical therapists.
 Her area of interest has been in long-term follow-up and impact of early intervention on NICU graduates.
 As a medical director, she established an early intervention program in Brooklyn and ran an infant and child learning center (SUNY Research Foundation).
 At Stony Brook, she is in charge of the High-Risk Follow-up Clinic.
 She also is involved in collaborative multicenter research projects involving NICU graduates enrolled in several trials looking at multiple doses of surfactant, nitric oxide and different levels of oxygen concentrations on long-term pulmonary and neurologic outcomes.
 In addition, she is interested in quality assurance projects looking at best methods of training for neonatal intubation using simulation methodology.